-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH County Village Primary Registration District No. [If death occurred in a City hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS 8EX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED Write the word DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Day) · (Year) (Month) that I last saw h If LESS than AGE i day,....hrs and that death occurred, on the date stated above, at ... or___min.?
-OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer) .
-BIRTHPLACE (Duration).....yrs.
-(City or town," State or foreign country) Contributory NAME OF " (SECONDARY) FATHER BIRTHPLACE OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country) of death. .ds.
-State Where was disease contracted If not at place of death?
-Former or usuai residence PLACE OF BURIAL OR REMOVAL DATE OF BURIAL ADDRESS
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH County Village Primary Registration District No. [li death occurred in a Olty hospital or institution. gire its NAME instead of street and number) PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE COLOR OR RACE DATE OF DEATH MARRIED WIDOWE (Month) (Day) (Year) DATE OF BIRTH I HEREBY/ CERTIFY, that Lattended deceased from Month (Day) (Year) alive on.
+AGE If LESS than l day,.....hrs and that death occurred, on the date stated above, at or.....min.? mos.
+OCCUPATION (a) Trade, profession, or particular kind of work ... (b) General nature of industry, business, or establishment in which employed (or employer) BIRTHPLACE (City or town State or foreign country) (Duration).
+Contributory NAME OF (SECONDARY) FATHER BIRTHPLAOE Signed) OF FATHER MAIDEN NAM \State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury: and (2) whether Accidental.
+Subidal, or Homicidal.
+LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) (City or town, St At place In the of death..... \\Yrs.\\ \mos\ .ds.
+State\ THE ABOVE 12 TA Where was disease contracted if not atplace of death?
+Formes or DATE OF BURISL Filed REGISTRAR